waggle-sensor/waggle/user_documentation/uglybox/UB-GUIDE/UglyBox_SetUp.md

 <li>
 Connect the green wires from pins 27 and 39 on the C1+ to the SRE.
 The wire with the resistor can connect to either of the SRE pins.
-See the bottom left blow-up in the image above. </br>
+See the bottom left blow-up in the image above. <br />

 <li>